Court sacks Kogi PDP Senator, Aidoko - Vanguard News

 By Ikechukwu Nnochiri

-ABUJA – The Abuja Division of the Federal High Court, on Wednesday, sacked Senator Atai Aidoko who is representing Kogi East Senatorial District.
+ABUJA—The Abuja Division of the Federal High Court, yesterday, sacked Senator Atai Aidoko, who represents Kogi East senatorial district.

-The Court, in a judgment that was delivered by Justice Gabriel Kolawole, held that Aidoko wrongfully secured the Senatorial ticket of the Peoples Democratic Party, PDP.
+The court, in a judgment delivered by Justice Gabriel Kolawole held that Aidoko wrongfully secured the senatorial ticket of Peoples Democratic Party, PDP.

-The court held that Aidoko was not properly nominated by the PDP for the March 2015 National Assembly election and consequently ordered the Independent National Electoral Commission to immediately withdraw his Certificate of Return.
+The court held that Aidoko was not properly nominated by the PDP for the March 2015 National Assembly election and consequently ordered Independent National Electoral Commission, INEC, to immediately withdraw his Certificate of Return.

 It held that the primary election PDP conducted on December 7, 2014, in Idah, Kogi State, through which the sacked lawmaker emerged, lacked integrity and credibility.

-It directed INEC to issue a fresh certificate of return to Air Vice Marshal Isaac Alfa (rtd), being the authentic winner of the PDP primary election.
+The court directed INEC to issue a fresh certificate of return to Air Vice Marshal Isaac Alfa (retd), being the authentic winner of the PDP primary election.